 Getting the necessary employment documentation

 Another common mistake for startups is forgetting the importance of having the necessary employment documentation.
 What is necessary for every startup is to have an essential group of documents that the majority of, if not all, employees should sign.
 For starters, some of the employment documents that are simply a must-have for any company are:

 1. So-called “At-Will” employment offer letters.
 These get signed by both parties and mean that either can decide to terminate the employment according to their will

 2. Stock Option documents, which are necessary if you have built a corporation.
 These include a Stock Incentive Plan, Notice of Stock Option Grant, and Option Agreement

 3. Inventions Assignment Agreement and Confidential Information

-4. Employee handbook, which is meant to inform your workforce about all they need to know about vacations, differences of interest, and so on
+4. An employee handbook, which is meant to inform your workforce about all they need to know about vacations, differences of interest, and so on

-7. Benefit forms, which are there for benefits that employees and their family members can have, such as health insurance, and so on.
+7. Benefits forms, which are there for benefits that employees and their family members can have, such as health insurance, and so on.

 Next to all these documents, if you are hiring an employee from another country, according to a migration agent from Sydney it is essential that you make sure to provide them with the necessary documents so that they can work for you without trouble.
 This, of course, means choosing the right visa program for them.
 It all depends on whether you intend to make them permanent residents or they are going to work for you only temporarily.

 In the world of startups, it is pretty common to make mistakes, especially those related to legal issues.
 If these issues aren’t dealt with properly, you can get into various kinds of trouble, and throw a wrench into your whole business operation.
 Come up with a proper business structure, protect your intellectual property both in and outside of your country, and make sure that you have the necessary employment documentation.